syspro86/MMM-ImageSlideshow/README.md

 The advantage of using Git is when there is an update, you can run 'git pull' and it will pull down all the updates.
 Magic Mirror can even let you know when there are updates.

-When installed, to use this module.
-Add it to the modules array in the `config/config.js` file (RASPI path is /home/pi/MagicMirror/config/config.js) :
+When installed, to use this module you need to add an entry to the modules array in the `config/config.js` file.
+(RASPI path is /home/pi/MagicMirror/config/config.js) :
 ````javascript
 modules: [
 	{